vldr/Cubic/README.md

 ## Building

 ### Web (Emscripten)
+> [!NOTE]
-**Note:** The following instructions assume that you are in a terminal and are using a Unix based machine (Windows Subsystem, Linux, etc).
+> The following instructions assume that you are in a terminal and are using a Unix based machine (Windows Subsystem, Linux, etc).

 1. Install [Emscripten](https://emscripten.org/docs/getting_started/downloads.html) and [Make](https://www.gnu.org/software/make/manual/make.html).
 2. Navigate to the `Web/` directory.